shalinikannan27/Zenith/README.md

   # Landing Page Design for SSI Wallet

  This is a code bundle for Landing Page Design for SSI Wallet.
-The original project is available at https://www.figma.com/design/Tx9UMErSyxfON1OcWFafRe/Landing-Page-Design-for-SSI-Wallet.
+The original project for viewing is available at https://pluck-melody-66272559.figma.site

-  ## Running the code
+  ## Running the code if downloading the landing page zip :

   Run `npm i` to install the dependencies.